1 bunch fresh kale (about 8 cups chopped)

 - Tear or cut leaves into bite-sized pieces, place in large bowl and drizzle with oil.
 Toss to coat well.

-- Place on a baking sheet and sprinkle with salt.
+- Place kale on a baking sheet and sprinkle with salt.

-- Bake until edges brown and crispy, about 10 to15 minutes.
+- Bake until edges of the kale are brown and crispy, about 10 to15 minutes.
 Serve hot.

 - Try adding garlic powder or pepper with the salt.